doc4d/4d-web-studio/docs/design-webforms/datasources.md

 In this section, you'll find:

 *  The **Catalog**, which holds:
-    * data from your database: You can designate entities or entity selections from your [datastore](https://developer.4d.com/docs/en/ORDA/dsmapping.html), and they will be handled by the server as Remote datasources.
+    * data from your database.
+From this list, you can designate entities or entity selections from your [datastore](https://developer.4d.com/docs/en/ORDA/dsmapping.html), and they will be handled by the server as remote datasources.
-    * Class functions: The Catalog displays the functions defined in each class.
+    * the functions defined in each class

 *  **Remote datasources**: Entities and entity selections, handled on the server, that can be assigned to components.
 They offer functions defined on the [ORDA classes](https://developer.4d.com/docs/en/ORDA/ordaClasses.html#class-description) that they instantiate (Entity class, Entity Selection class).